Speuce/Productive/i3_worksheet.md

 Our group decided to leave out the feature [Let Multiple People use the app](#10) at the beginning of iteration 3 though it has been considered whether it is needed at the beginning of the project.
-Because people don't typically let others use their phone so the feature wouldn't make sense and is redundant.
+Because people don't typically let others use their phone so the feature wouldn't make sense and is rather redundant.
 Maybe the feature can be developed to be a login logout system for users to transfer data between devices in the future.